sparrowmktplace/SDK-Documentation/docs/features/index.md

 ## **Interface Methods:**

-You can use the interface methods to trigger certain actions on the survey sparrow user interface.
+You can use the interface methods to trigger certain actions on the SurveySparrow user interface.

 Success and failure toaster: